 Three main climate zones in Spain

-Mediterranean: This climate zone is associated with hot and dry summers, cool or mild wet winters.
+Mediterranean: This climate zone is associated with hot and dry summers, and cool or mild wet winters.
 Right along the coast is milder in the summer and winter and slightly more humid.

 Oceanic: This climate zone is located in the north of the country, including the Basque, Asturias, and Navarre regions.
 Expect regular snowfall in the winter months.